kauffecup/stock-insights/README.md

 npm run dev
 ```

-Running `npm run dev` kicks off the `gulp dev` task, which in turn kicks off a
+Running `npm run dev` adds the Webpack dev and hot middleware to the server.
-`watchify` on your client-side JS that will rebuild every time you save, and
-also watches all `.less` files and compiles those when you save.
-It also kicks
-off browserSync which will inject all of your css changes without needing to
-reload the page, and will reload the page every time you change a client-side
-.js file.
-This will also kick off the dev server - every time you change a
-server side .js file, the server will automatically restart.
+These are used to serve the bundle.
+It also handles rebuilding the bundle on js
+or css changes, and "hot reloading" them into your page.
+Access the server at
+localhost:3000